Here's how to enjoy the Super Bowl, even if you don't follow football

 "They're in the Super Bowl," he said.
 "So this is kind of the culmination of that big trade."

 Meanwhile, Bengals quarterback Joe Burrow is in his second season of NFL play.
-Already, the 25-year-old Ohio State graduate has become a legend among Bengals fans.
+Already, the 25-year-old has become a legend among Bengals fans after a college career that took him from Ohio State to Louisiana State.
 Before Burrow joined the team, the Bengals hadn't won a playoff game in 31 years.

 Are there any records on the line?